shaxbee/flatbuffers/docs/source/Building.md

 There are project files for Visual Studio and Xcode that should allow you to build the compiler `flatc`, the samples and the tests out of the box.

+There is usually no runtime to compile, as the code consists of a single header, `include/flatbuffers/flatbuffers.h`.
+You should add the `include` folder to your include paths.
+If you wish to be able to load schemas and/or parse text into binary buffers at runtime, you additionally need the other headers in `include/flatbuffers`.
+You must also compile/link `src/idl_parser.cpp` (and `src/idl_gen_text.cpp` if you also want to be able convert binary to text).

+## Standalone CMake build

 Alternatively, the distribution comes with a `cmake` file that should allow you to build project/make files for any platform.
 For details on `cmake`, see
 <http://www.cmake.org>.
 In brief, depending on your platform, use one of